 Instructions

-- Hang the sausages to dry at room temperature, at least 1 hour, up to a maximum of 2 hours.
+• Hang the sausages to dry uncovered inside the fridge, at least 1 hour, up to a maximum of 2 hours.

 Notes